COVID-19: travel health notice for all travellers

 • don't leave bags, luggage or other valuable items in the car, and never in plain view

-• keep your vehicle windows closed and doors locked at all times, even if stopped
+• keep your vehicle windows closed and doors locked at all times, especially if stopped

 Violent crime

-A small armed guerrilla-style group known as the Ejército del Pueblo Paraguayo [Paraguayan people’s army] (EPP) kidnaps for ransom.
+A small armed guerrilla group known as Ejército del Pueblo Paraguayo (Paraguayan people’s army - EPP) has kidnapped for a ransom.
 It operates in:

 • the northern part of the department of San Pedro

-• southern part of the department of Concepción
+• the southern part of the department of Concepción

 Although the EPP typically targets residents rather than visitors, be extra cautious if you travel to these areas.